evanwill/get-git/3-workflow.md

 git status
 ```

-Files can be added individually by name, or use the flag `git add -A` to add all changed files at once.
+Files can be added individually by name, or use the flag `git add -A` to stage all currently changed files at once.
+Only the changes to files in the "staging area" will be saved in the next commit.

 ## git commit

 We changed a file, we added it to the staging area, and now we are ready to take a snapshot storing away these changes forever.
 Let's `commit`!

-Each `commit` records a snapshot of the state of the full repository along with the user name, timestamp, and message of the committer.
+Each `commit` records the state of the full repository along with the timestamp, user name, email, and message of the committer.
-A message is required!
+*A message is required!*
-It is your note to posterity so you can remember why you made changes in the future (for style tips, see [The Art of the Commit](http://alistapart.com/article/the-art-of-the-commit)).
+It is your note to posterity so you can remember why you made changes in the future (for style tips, see [The Art of the Commit](http://alistapart.com/article/the-art-of-the-commit){:target="_blank"}).

 ```
 git commit -m "add notes file"